 Alkaid.
-One half thinks she's a Creator's Pet, the other half is in love with her.
+One half thinks she's The Scrappy, the other half is in love with her.

 Shino might count as well, since some think she's a complete bitch, and others love her.